abdalrahmansamara/chess_board/README.md

 * queens on same diagonal should be “under attack”

-* queens with any other coordinates should NOT be “under attack”
+* queens with any other coordinates should NOT be “under attack”.